opensearch-project/documentation-website/_observing-your-data/trace/ta-dashboards.md

 ### RED metrics adherence

 The plugin expects metric data to include rate, error, and duration (RED) indicators for each service, either preaggregated using the Data Prepper pipeline or calculated dynamically based on spans.
-This allows for effective computation and display of key performance indicators.
+This allows you to effectively compute and display key performance indicators.

 ### Correlation fields